 - Pet owners, who number 132.8 million, save the U.S. healthcare system $11.37 billion in physician office visits.

-The researchers concluded that the healthcare cost savings related to pet ownership is likely to be more than what is outlined in the report but would need more economic data to show the impact on infection control, cardiovascular disease, hypertension, cholesterol, allergies, stress, blood pressure, and psychological issues.
+The researchers concluded that the healthcare cost savings related to pet ownership is likely to be more than what is outlined in the report.
+Although there are positive indications, the researchers would need more economic data to show the impact on infection control, cardiovascular disease, hypertension, cholesterol, allergies, stress, blood pressure and psychological issues.

 This study is just one reason the American Animal Hospital Association (AAHA) is on HABRI's steering committee.